Visualizations for Linear Training#

 Info

-In the visualization, exclamation marks () can appear next to trainees or level tiles.
+In the visualization, exclamation marks (exclamation_mark) can appear next to trainees or level tiles.
 They indicate a situation that may need further attention - upon a mouse-over, textual information appears.
 On a mouse click on the mark, it fades to signal that the issue is being solved and needs to be highlighted.

 The time displayed in the upper right corner indicates the estimated end of the session based on the current progression.
-A small arrow denotes the originally scheduled end time to show the deviation from the schedule.
+A small arrow arrow denotes the originally scheduled end time to show the deviation from the schedule.
 On hover, the exact scheduled end time shows.
 As the training session progresses, the timeline fills accordingly.

-B - Trainee Selection
+Trainee Selection

-C - Level Selection
+Level Selection

-These tiles represent individual training levels.
+Tiles that represent individual training levels.
 Each level tile also holds information regarding the number of trainees who currently solve the level.
 The level name and correct answer are shown in a tooltip on hover.
 Additionally, the last tile displays all trainees who have already finished the whole training session.
 For each level, you can display its trainees on click.

-D - Progress Visualization
+Progress Visualization

 It gives a full picture of the trainee’s walkthrough.
-Upon filtering in the preceding sections, selected trainees are displayed here.
+Upon filtering in the preceding sections, the selected trainees are displayed here.

 Each row represents an individual trainee.
 Bars of each row are training levels - gray levels are finished levels, current levels are colored green/yellow/red, according to their delay as opposed to the scheduled amount of time.
 The stripped bars denote the scheduled time for the ongoing or upcoming levels.

-, the event displays in the visualization, colored the same as its level.
+The bars can display the events of the trainees.
+When taking a hint hint or submitting a wrong answer wrong-answer, the event displays in the visualization, colored the same as its level.
 Multiple events of the same type triggered in quick succession show as one, with a corresponding number on it.
 On mouse-over, detailed information tooltip shows.

 Individual Trainee Detail